 Step 2: Take the NCLEX-RN

-After graduating from college, you must take the NCLEX-RN.
+After graduating from college, the NCLEX-RN must be taken in order to receive RN licensure.
 This is a standardized test that covers eight principal areas of care.
 These areas include:

 - Management of Care/Coordinated Care